dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The elements contained in the metadata depends on the implementation of the ledger.
 Some examples of elements follow in the list below:
   * `max_approvals_per_token`: The maximum number of active approvals this ledger implementation allows per token.
   * `max_update_batch_size`: The maximum batch size for update batch calls this ledger implementation supports.

+// FIX anything else we can think of already now?

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3